 If you want to get a job in Portugal, you might need a work visa.
 Whether you need a visa or not depends on your nationality.

 The citizens or nationals of EU and EEA countries don’t need a Portugal work visa.
 They can enter the country, work, or look for a job.
-However, they need a Residence permit to stay longer than six months.
+However, they need a Residence Permit to stay longer than six months.

 Almost all non-EU nationals need a Portugal work visa.
 The first requirement is to have a job offer from a Portuguese employer.
-You may not apply for a work visa without a job offer.
+You may not apply for a work visa without the job offer.

 Portugal family visa

 The family visa also gets called a spouse visa.
 It permits the Portuguese to bring their non-EU spouse or partner to the country.
 Bear in mind that the situation is different for EU nationals.